Phoolan Devi: The tale of a Bandit Queen

 At her 18, she was gang-raped by the Thakur men in Behmai for two weeks and left barren.

 The lady named as the Saint Valentine's Day massacre, became the leader of her gang and led a notorious act of revenge on 14th February, 1981.
 After several months, Phoolan returned to Behmai to seek revenge.

 On that evening, at a wedding, Phoolan marched as police officers with her gang and demanded her abusers be produced.
 As they not being found, Devi shot 20 men to their death.

-Phoolan Devi and her gang carried out the killings as to revenge her alleged rape by two men- Lala Ram and Sri Ram of the Thakur caste, the then dominant of the village.
+Phoolan Devi and her gang carried out the killings as to revenge her alleged rape by two men- Lala Ram and Sri Ram, men of the upper caste of the village.

 Reaction of the country

 The massacre provoked outrage across the country.
 The then Chief Minister of Uttar Pradesh, V P Singh resigned in the wake of the killings.

 A massive police manhunt was launched but failed to locate Phoolan.
 It was said that the manhunt was not successful because she had the support of poor people in the region.

-Devi began to call Queen, as she was glorified by some of the Indian media and as an undaunted woman who struggled to survive in the mens' world.
+Devi began to call Queen, as she was glorified by some of the Indian media and as an undaunted woman who struggled to survive in the men's' world.

 Explained: What is the Behmai massacre